Home >> Industrial products >> Indian ginseng-Ashwaganda

 Industrial application

-The berries of the Ashwagandha shrub can be used in cheese making as a vegetable alternative for the to the milk added enzymes of animal or artificial origin.
-The juice of these berries has a coagulating effect and can by this separate the milk in coagulant and whey.
+The berries of the Ashwagandha shrub can be used in cheese making as a vegetable alternative for the, to the milk added, enzymes of animal or artificial origin.
+The juice of these berries has a coagulating effect and due to this, can separate milk in coagulant and whey.

 Dosage